GarrettRector/GarrettRector/README.md

-## I'm currently a Freshman at the #9 highschool in the US, GSMST, and want to learn more about the world of computer programming
+## I'm currently a Junior at GSMST, and I do Audio Engineering for Live Venues and Studio Recordings
 * Attending GSMST, and am the class of 2025
-* I use Languages such as Python or JavaScript
+* I mix live sound on DiGiCo consoles such as the SD5 or SD8
-* JetBrains IDEs are obviously the best (is this a question?)
-* I am looking to understand machine learning further
+* I used to want to go into Computer Science, hence the long list of commits from a couple years ago
-* I also play guitar, and Polyphia is my favorite band.
-Support them [here](https://polyphia.com)
+* I also play guitar and drums, and Thornhill is my favorite band atm.
+Support them [here](https://www.instagram.com/thornhillmelb/?hl=en)

 ## Connect with me:
 [<img align="left" alt="Email" height="30px" src="./logo/email.png" />](mailto:garrett@grector.dev)